jumpnow/jumpnowtek-site/_posts/2014-07-24-Using-your-build-workstation-as-a-remote-package-repository.md

 tags: [yocto, github, opkg]
 ---

-## Using a Yocto build workstation as a remote opkg repository

 During development of an embedded Linux system you'll frequently want to add software packages that didn't make it into the initial build.